-G. It is the responsibility of the user to notify the library of cancellation of event at least 24 hours in advance.
+G. It is the responsibility of the user to notify the library of cancellation of an event at least 24 hours in advance.
+Please remember that no refunds are issued.

-Failure to vacate the meeting rooms by the time specified on the reservation form will result in loss of meeting room privileges.
+H. Failure to vacate the meeting rooms by the time specified in the reservation form will result in the loss of meeting room privileges.

-Use of long-lasting flames is prohibited.
+I. Use of long-lasting flames is prohibited.
 This does not apply to candles on a cake.